-After a long and brutal approach, half of it spent in the thick bush along South Rice Brook, we awoke at 06:00 on Saturday intending to be pumped about climbing Alexandra.
+After a long and brutal approach, half of it spent in the thick bush along South Rice Brook, we awoke at 06:00 on Saturday trying to feel pumped about climbing Mount Alexandra.
 It was made a little harder by the thick fog rolling through our camp.
 We slowly got ready, hoping the clouds would dissipate and eventually, by around 07:15 they were thinned out and it was light enough to start our climb.
 More than one non-repeatable comment about heli-approaches was made as our poor bodies struggled to adjust to yet another day of significant elevation gain in less-than-ideal weather conditions.

-From the crux it was a pleasant traverse up and down ledges crossing the cliffs on Coral peak’s south face.
+From the crux it was a pleasant traverse up and down ledges crossing the cliffs on the south face or Coral Peak.
 It’s a simple route, but you would never know it was there from a distance.
 Our views of Whiterose, Rose Petal, Whirlwind, Osprey, Fried Rice and Fool’s Gold across the South Rice Brook valley were getting better and better as the fog slowly lifted and we were left with friendlier, puffy clouds.